himanshuupadhyay001/My_first_repo/README.md

 # My_first_repo
 print("hello python")

-"""Hello this is officialy coding account for begginers"""
+"""Hello this is officialy coding account for beginner's"""